Xu929-X1/rust/Basics/Concepts/Ownership_Reference/Ownership.md

 }
 ```

-If we wish to use the variable `s` after the function execution, we can return
-the value so that we could use it after the function:
+If we wish to use the value that the variable `s` holds after the function execution, we can return the value so that we could use it after the function:

 ```rust
 fn main(){